Skip to main content

 CCR Certification in Exploring Psychology Careers

-The Psychology Department is thrilled to announce a Co-Curricular Record Certification in Career Development in Psychology.
-This opportunity allows students to explore a variety of career-related topics through participation in our various activities.
-This certification will appear on a student's Co-Curricular Record, which students can choose to send along to companies or graduate schools, along with their transcript.
+Students who complete this program will earn a certification that will appear on a student's Co-Curricular Record, which students can choose to send along to companies or graduate schools, along with their transcript.

 Students interested in registering for the Career Development in Psychology Program must complete this form.